FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 ## Implement a normalize function

-In this step, you add normalization logic to the schema by implementing a `normalize()` method.
+In this step, you add normalization process to the schema by implementing a `normalize()` method.
 Normalization allows schema sections to derive structured values programmatically using Python.

 ??? example "Example input file used for normalization"